Belly fat – rrrrrrr! It’s frustrating and makes you feel like crap. When your belly feels fat – you suddenly feel chunky all over!

-Well you can thank a decrease, that starts in your 40’s, in the hormones estrogen and progesterone for women and testosterone for men, that’s giving you that belly that you seem to have no control over!
+You can thank a decrease in your hormones, that starts in your 40’s.
+Oestrogen and progesterone for women and testosterone for men.
+Giving you that belly you seem to have no control over!

-Your life might be quite stressful in this age bracket.
-You might be dealing with ageing parents, or even with young kids.
-Add to that your career pressures and financial responsibilities and the stress factor kicks in.
+Your life might be stressful in this age bracket.
+You could be dealing with ageing parents, or even with young kids.
+Add to that career pressures and financial responsibilities……and the stress factor kicks in.

-Cortisol is released in response to stress as part of the ‘fight or flight’ trigger.
-This hormone is NOT kind to your increasing belly fat as it stimulates your cravings for more starchy, sugary foods!
+Cortisol is released in response to stress.
+As part of the ‘fight or flight’ trigger.
+This hormone is NOT kind to your increasing belly fat.
+It stimulates your cravings for more starchy, sugary foods!

-Knocking back these sugary foods stimulates a release of insulin and the combo of insulin and cortisol is a bad recipe for belly fat in your 50’s!
+Knocking back sugary foods stimulates a release of insulin.
+And the combo of insulin and cortisol is a bad recipe for belly fat in your 50’s!

-You might go on a diet, consume less calories and attempt to exercise longer and harder.
+Should you go on a diet?
+Consume less calories?
+Start exercising longer and harder?
+No!
 This just causes ‘stress’ in your body.

-Your body can’t tell the difference between good stress and bad stress so you’re back in that vicious cycle of wondering why you can’t lose your belly fat!
+Your body can’t tell the difference between good stress and bad stress.
+So you’re back in that vicious cycle of trying to lose belly fat in your 50’s!

 Genetics play a part too.
 So check out your Mum and Dad and see how they’re fairing in the belly fat region!

 But NO – you can’t totally blame them!